 Just remember, the point is to keep your story moving forward, but also to reinforce the idea that the player's actions have consequences.
 Don't derail your story to inflict consequences, but certainly add some complications into the mix if the party does poorly.

-Sometimes the party knows a passageway is full of traps, and just wants to get through them all without dying.
+Sometimes the party knows a room or passageway is full of traps, and just wants to get through them all without dying.
 Traps are always a tricky proposition for a GM, since they're not actually all that exciting for players, even when they're playing the thief who can actually disarm them.
 For the thief, it's just a skill check, and for everyone else, their health and well-being hinges on just how good that skill check comes out.
 Not exciting, just annoying.
 Instead, make it a group check, after someone spots the first trap, to have everyone try to navigate through this parade of swinging-blade-, poison-dart-, spiked pit-, sharks with laser beams-filled Hallway of Death™.

 - Cruel Traps: If the traps the party are attempting to bypass were created by highly intelligent trapsmiths, renowned for their ability to create clever and unpredictable traps, increase the target DC to Challenging, or even (rarely) Hard.

 - Sloppy Traps: If the traps were hastily created, or made from scavenged junk by idiots or crazy people (like goblins), consider reducing the target DC to Easy.